 3. Perhaps certain sounds or smells get activated.
 You might experience strong feelings or memory flashes.
 If you prefer to make sense of things through words, then jot down any phrases that come to mind.
 Or if you are more visually inclined, doodle and sketch these initial impressions.

-3. Don’t concern yourself with writing full sentences – and it doesn’t matter if you don’t believe you draw well…these first responses are for your eyes only and simply part of the process of moving past your first uprisings towards deepened contemplation.
-If you find yourself getting caught up in huge concepts and complex narratives, return to point 2.
+3. Don’t concern yourself with writing full sentences – and it doesn’t matter if you don’t believe you draw well.
+These first responses are for your eyes only and simply part of the process of moving past your first uprisings towards deepened contemplation.
+If you find yourself getting growing anxious about what the image means, return to point 2.
 Breathe.
 Settle down.
 Settle in.

 4. Keep training your attention on the artwork.
+Immerse yourself in the metascape.
 Observe what arises and simply acknowledge what unfolds.
 Practice feeling with your eyes.
-Immerse yourself in the colors of the metascape.
-Feel the music that arises as you move along the rhythmic contours of the metascape.
+Practice tasting with your ears.
+Submerge yourself in the colors.
+Flow with the music that arises as you journey along its contours.

 5. There is no goal or outcome to your Artful Contemplation.
 There is no right or absolute interpretation of the artwork.
 In fact, your full engagement is far more beneficial than ‘correct interpretation’.
 You don’t even need to like the image.
 Give yourself permission to observe your observing.
 If you notice any tension or anxiety creeping in, return to point 2.
 Breathe.
 Settle down.
 Settle in.